Speaking energy for 30 years

 Chris Severson-Baker is the Pembina Institute's invisible hand.
-He's spent 16 years helping define and create the Pembina Institute of today.
+He's spent over 15 years helping define and create the Pembina Institute of today.

 More than a respected senior manager, Chris knows his stuff.
 He has written or co-written dozens of reports on the constant improvement of standards in the oil and gas, oilsands and electricity generation industries.

 He excels at diving into complicated, messy situations where he consistently brings an insightful, level-headed, high-integrity approach to the table.

 "I feel like climate change and the key sustainability challenges we currently face are putting the planet and people directly in danger — it's pretty serious stuff.
 It's something I want to focus my career on, trying to avert negative outcomes," explains Chris.

 "Working for Pembina is the best way I can conceive of to make a contribution.
 As an individual you can have a bigger impact on these issues working for Pembina than working for industry or government — so I work for Pembina," says Chris.